-Filmmaker Tien Chi Fu returns to Spark and Echo Arts with his new film that explores the arc of a life while reflecting on the theme of “harvest” and Daniel 12:8-13:
+This work of filmmaker Tien Chi Fu explores the arc of a life while reflecting on the theme of “Harvest” from Daniel 12:8-13.

 Salvation is only the beginning.
 Part of the challenge in Christian walk is to understand God’s will and walk where He desires.
 Growing up in a broken Christian family, I wanted to escape from the cruel reality to somewhere faraway where there’s no family drama.
 I found the Lord when I was 20, and He has been good to me.
 He is my hiding place, my fortress, my rock, and my horn of salvation.
 He cast out all my fear and anxiety, and led me to a higher place.